 When applying for RRV New Zealanders:

-- must be residing in Australia, preferably for at least six months in order to establish substantial ties
+- must be residing in Australia, preferably for at least six months in order to establish their ties to Australia

 - do not need to undertake a medical examination

 - are eligible, even if they are aged over 50